-- Like the aforementioned Axos Essential Checking account, you don’t have to worry about monthly maintenance fees or minimum balance requirements.
+- You don’t have to worry about monthly maintenance fees or minimum balance requirements.
 So, if the purpose of setting up your account is to save for a large purchase, (i.e. a car or a down payment on a house), you don’t have to worry about spending every last dollar of cash you piled up for that particular purchase.

 - Good Interest Rate – In the world of savings accounts you aren’t going to find the kind of interest rates you can get from investing in things like stocks, mutual funds, or ETFs.
 That’s just the way it is.
 However, that doesn’t mean that you should just accept a sub-par interest rate that only earns 0.1% every year.
 Especially when the Axos High Yield Savings account beats the national savings account interest rate by a significant margin.